wso2/performance-apim/README.md

 message_size | The different number of message sizes (payloads) in Bytes.
-This is an array. api_host | The API Manager hostname or IP api_path | The path of the API to test api_ssh_host | The ssh host for the API Manager server backend_ssh_host | The ssh host for the server with Netty HTTP Echo Service test_duration | Duration of the test in seconds. warmup_time | The warmup time in minutes.
+This is an array. api_host | The API Manager hostname or IP api_path | The path of the API to test api_ssh_host | The ssh host for the API Manager node backend_ssh_host | The ssh host for the node with Netty HTTP Echo Service test_duration | Duration of the test in seconds. warmup_time | The warmup time in minutes.
 This is used for JTL Splitter, which is from `performance-common` jmeter1_host | The hostname or IP of the JMeter Server 01